About the Situation

 Islamic ReliefTM has been working in Afghanistan since 1992, providing aid services to people who have suffered for generations.
 Poverty, war, natural disasters and drug trafficking have all contributed to the anguish of the Afghan people.
 In response to the 2001 conflict in the region, Islamic Relief Afghanistan opened its permanent office.
 Early projects combined emergency relief with economic development initiatives, in addition to drought relief and food assistance.
 Later projects added education, water and sanitation, livelihood support and rebuilding of community infrastructure.

 Here’s a breakdown of some programs Islamic Relief has supported in Afghanistan:

-The project provides more than 450 orphans with access to quality primary and secondary education; to help improve orphanage management; to create jobs; and to build the capacity for in-house training of managerial staff.
+The project provides more than 450 orphans and poor children with access to quality primary and secondary education; to help improve orphanage management; to create jobs; and to build the capacity for in-house training of managerial staff.
 The efforts have been successful: living conditions have improved, the dropout rate has reduced, and teachers and staff have been trained on improved teaching methodology and child care.

 This project aims to provide nearly 2,000 women, who have had no formal education, with access to home-based training in arithmetic, reading and writing.
 The women will also receive education on family finance and business.
 The program raises awareness about women’s rights, and empowers women to actively take part in building the local economy.